 As I read through the multiple points her former pastor made, one brought back particular memories for me, because it was one of my favorites to use in evangelizing Catholics back in my Protestant days.
-The Catholic Church, he warned, teaches “doctrines of demons” according to the plain words of I Timothy 4:1-3:
+The Catholic Church, he warned, teaches “doctrines of demons,” according to the plain words of 1 Timothy 4:1-3:

 Despite appearances, there are at least two central reasons these claims fail when held up to deeper scrutiny:

-1. St. Paul was obviously not condemning consecrated celibacy in I Timothy 4, because in the very next chapter of this same letter, he instructed Timothy pastorally concerning the proper implementation of consecrated celibacy with regard to “enrolled” widows:
+First, St. Paul was obviously not condemning consecrated celibacy in 1 Timothy 4, because in the very next chapter of this same letter, he instructed Timothy pastorally concerning the proper implementation of consecrated celibacy with regard to “enrolled” widows:

 There is nothing ordinarily wrong with a widow remarrying.
-St. Paul himself made clear in Romans 7:2-3:
+Paul himself makes this clear in Romans 7:2-3:

-[A] married woman is bound by law to her husband as long as he lives. . . .
-But if her husband dies she is free from that law, and if she remarries another man she is not an adulterous.
+A married woman is bound by law to her husband as long as he lives. . . .
+But if her husband dies she is free from that law, and if she remarries another man she is not an adulteress.

-Yet, the “widow” of I Timothy 5 is condemned if she remarries?
-In the words of Ricky Ricardo, St. Paul has some “splainin’ to do.”
+Yet the “widow” of 1 Timothy 5 is condemned if she remarries?
+In the words of Ricky Ricardo, Paul has some “‘splainin’ to do.”

 The answer lies in the fact that the widow in question had been “enrolled,” which was a first-century equivalent to being “consecrated.”
-Thus, according to St. Paul, these “enrolled” widows were not only celibate but consecrated as such.
+Thus, according to Paul, these “enrolled” widows were not only celibate, but consecrated as such.

-2. St. Paul was obviously not condemning the Church making abstinence from certain foods mandatory, because the Council of Jerusalem, of which St. Paul was a key participant in A.D.
-49, did just that in declaring concerning Gentile converts:
+Second, Paul was obviously not condemning the Church making abstinence from certain foods mandatory, because the Council of Jerusalem, of which Paul was a key participant in A.D.
+49, did just that in declaring concerning Gentile converts,

 For it has seemed good to the Holy Spirit and to us to lay upon you no greater burden than these necessary things: that you abstain from what has been sacrificed to idols and from blood and from what is strangled and from unchastity (Acts 15:28).

-This sounds just like “enjoin[ing] abstinence from foods which God created to be received with thanksgiving.”
-So there is obviously something more to I Timothy 4 than what one gets at first glance.
+This sounds just like “enjoining abstinence from foods which God created to be received with thanksgiving.”
+So there is obviously something more to 1 Timothy 4 than what one gets at first glance.

+What was Paul actually calling “doctrines of demons”?
 In A Catholic Commentary on Sacred Scripture, the 1953 classic for Scripture study, Fr.
 R.J.
-Foster gives us crucial insight into what St. Paul was writing about in I Timothy 4:
+Foster gives us crucial insight into what Paul was writing about in 1 Timothy 4:

-Evidently, St. Paul was writing against what might be termed the founding fathers of the Gnostic movement that split away from the Church in the first century and would last over 1,000 years, forming many different sects and taking many different forms.
+Evidently, Paul was writing against what might be termed the founding fathers of the Gnostic movement, which split away from the Church in the first century and would last over 1,000 years, forming many different sects and taking many different forms.

 Generally speaking, Gnostics taught that spirit was good and matter was pure evil.
-We know some of them even taught there were two gods, or two “eternal principles,” that are the sources of all that is.
+We know that some of them even taught there were two gods, or two eternal principles, that are the sources of all that is.
 There was a good principle, or god, who created all spirit, while an evil principle created the material world.

-Eating meat was also forbidden because its consumption would bring more evil matter into the body, having the effect of both keeping a person bound to his evil body and further darkening the intellect.
+Eating meat was also forbidden because its consumption would bring more evil matter into the body, keeping a person bound to his evil body and further darkening the intellect.

-If there are any remaining doubts as to whom St. Paul was referring as teaching “doctrines of demons,” he tips his hand in his final exhortation in I Timothy 6:20-21:
+If there are any remaining doubts as to whom Paul was referring to as teaching “doctrines of demons,” he tips his hand in his final exhortation in 1 Timothy 6:20-21:

 O Timothy, guard what has been entrusted to you.
 Avoid the godless chatter and contradictions of what is falsely called knowledge, for by professing it some have missed the mark as regards faith.
 Grace be with you.